Šurany: History

-Archaeological discoveries show that the site of the present-day town was inhabited in the Neolithic.
 The town was first mentioned under name villa Suran in a document of Hungarian king Béla II in 1138.
 There was a castle existing since the second half of the 15th century.
 Between 1568 and 1581, the town was the seat of the Captaincy of Lower Hungary.
 The settlement was occupied by the Turks in 1663–84.
 The castle was torn down in 1725.
 In 1832 the town was made a royal town with market rights.
 A sugar factory was established in 1854 (closed in 2000).
 Before the establishment of independent Czechoslovakia in 1918, Šurany was part of Nyitra County within the Kingdom of Hungary.
 From 1938 to 1945, it was again part of Hungary as a consequence of the First Vienna Award.
 On 29 March 1945, the Red Army entered Šurany and it once again belonged to Czechoslovakia.

+Archaeology

+Archaeological discoveries show that the site of the present-day town was inhabited in the Neolithic.

+In the 2020s, the Institute of Archaeology of the Slovak Academy of Sciences, in collaboration with MH Invest, has conducted a large scale rescue excavation ahead of the planned Šurany Industrial Park.
+The excavations revealed a Roman military camp dating to the second half of the 2nd century AD, probably connected with the Marcomannic Wars (166–180 AD).
+According to excavation director Matej Ruttkay, it is the first such Roman military camp found in the Nitra Region.

+The camp covers approximately 7.4 hectares and includes defensive features such as a rampart, ditch, and five entrances, one of which incorporates a clavicula-type (curved gate-and-ditch entrance design) plan, reportedly the first example of this gate type identified in Slovakia.
+Archaeologists reported evidence that the camp was destroyed shortly after a battle, including human remains found in the camp's ditch.

 Geography

-Šurany lies at an altitude of 123 m above sea level and covers an area of 59.812 km2.
 It is located in the Danubian Lowland near the Nitra River, 13 km away from Nové Zámky and around 100 km from Bratislava.

-Demographics

-According to the 2001 census, the town had 10,491 inhabitants.
-97.28% of inhabitants were Slovaks, 1.12% Hungarians, 0.64% Czechs.
-The religious make-up was 80.02% Roman Catholics, 14.76% people with no religious affiliation, and 1.19% Lutherans.
+Population